-Although no specific price inflation assumptions are needed for the valuation, the 4.5% long-term wage inflation assumption would be consistent with a price inflation of 3% - 4%.
+Although no specific price inflation assumptions are needed for the valuation, the 2.5% long-term wage inflation assumption would be consistent with a price inflation of 3% - 4%.

-Mortality rates used were based on the 1994 Group Annuity Mortality Table of a 50% Male and 50% Female blend.
-For disabled retirees, the regular mortality table is used with a 10-year set forward in ages to reflect the higher expected mortality rates of disabled members.
+Mortality rates used were based on the RP-2014 Group Annuity Mortality Table of a 50% Male and 50% Female blend.

-The actuarial assumptions used in valuation were based on the results of the most recent actuarial experience study that was performed as of December 31, 2014.
+The actuarial assumptions used in valuation were based on the results of the most recent actuarial experience study of 2009-2013.